Carretera Austral Chile Travel Guide

 Queulat National Park: Explore the Sendero Bosque Encantado (Enchanted Forest Trail) or the Laguna Témpanos trail.
 Patagonia National Park: Shorter sections of Lagunas Altas.

 Cerro Castillo National Park: The entire 4-day "Circuito Cerro Castillo" is a challenging but rewarding multi-day experience.
-Patagonia National Park: Full park traverse can take several days.
+Patagonia National Park: Full park traverse can take some days.
 Pumalín National Park: Demanding Chaitén volcano crater trail.

 Connect with the local the culture via different experiences and communications, gaining insight into the Patagonian way of life.